N-Back Challenge Logo

 Controlling N-Back Levels Manually

 By design, dual n-back is adaptive: Depending on your performance in a given round, your n-back level may be automatically raised or lowered.
 The advanced settings give you an opportunity to control your n-back level manually.
 The “Level controls” toggle activates a new control shown after each completed round that allows you to manually set the level for the subsequent round.
-And you can also choose the n-back level for your next round directly from within the advanced settings.
+In addition, you can choose the n-back level for your next round directly from within the advanced settings.

 Manual control over your n-back level could theoretically be used to enhance the cognitive benefits from dual n-back.
 For example, it could be the case that, say, level 4 is, at present, too hard for you, yet level 3 is too easy.
 As a result, you might end up truly exerting your mind to its fullest for only half of your rounds during each session — namely, during the level 4 rounds, at the end of which you keep getting bumped down to level 3, which you then proceed to complete successfully without breaking a sweat.
 The manual level controls would allow you to spend more time at the more challenging level 4 — to try again immediately despite having failed.

 That being said, it’s more likely than not that the use of manual level controls will end up backfiring in terms of the educational impact of your training.
 First of all, one of the reasons for the automatic changes in n-back levels is that it discourages learners from developing task-specific strategies that would short-circuit the cognitive gains.
-Manual controls might encourage learners to keep practicing the same level over and over again, independent of performance, and to slide into a sort of mental groove that seemingly engenders success at the given level, but actually reduces the cognitive load during the round, and thus hampers cognitive development.
+Manual controls might encourage learners to keep practicing the same level over and over again, independent of performance, and to slide into a sort of mental groove that engenders apparent success at the given level, but actually reduces the cognitive load during the round, and thus hampers cognitive development.

 Another potential problem with manually setting n-back levels is that you might set them far too high.
 It may seem, at first glance, that leapfrogging to a new level could be a way for you to increase your cognitive load.
 In practice, however, you will likely find yourself giving up in mid-round or trying to succeed by guessing, which greatly diminishes the cognitive usefulness of the exercise.